canton7/RestEase/README.md

 To use it, you define an interface which represents the endpoint you wish to communicate with (more on that in a bit), where methods on that interface correspond to requests that can be made on it.
 RestEase will then generate an implementation of that interface for you, and by calling the methods you defined, the appropriate requests will be made.

+RestEase is built on top of [HttpClient](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient%28v=vs.118%29.aspx) and is deliberately a "leaky abstraction": it is easy to gain access to the full capabilities of HttpClient, giving you control and flexibility, when you need it.

 RestEase is heavily inspired by [Paul Betts' Refit](https://github.com/paulcbetts/refit), which in turn is inspired by Retrofit.

 ### Table of Contents